RailPhase/RailPhase/Doc/index.md

 ## Web server configuration

-Web2Sharp relies on getting certain FastCGI parameters from the web server.
+RailPhase relies on getting certain FastCGI parameters from the web server.

 Refer to your web server documentation for configuration details: